This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 Usually the standard application process can take up to 15 working days (3 weeks).
 Paying for priority or super-priority services (if available) can shorten this time.

-Be mindful that during the busy period (August to October), waiting times may be longer.
-You must not enter the UK before the visa start date on your Student visa.
-It is particularly important for nationals who do not require a pre-entry visa to enter the UK as a visitor to note that you must wait until your Student visa is granted before entering the UK to start your studies
+Be mindful that during the busy period (August to October), processing times will take longer.
+You must not enter the UK before the visa start date on your Student Visa.
+An important note for nationals who do not require a pre-entry visa to enter the UK as a visitor - you must wait until your Student Visa is granted before entering the UK to start your studies.
+Do not enter before your Student Visa is granted.

-You can see up to date processing times here.
+You can find up to date processing times here.

-Some Student visa applicants be interviewed as part of the Student visa application process.
-Interviews take place when you attend a visa application centre to give your biometric information.
-It will be done via video link with a Home Office member of staff in the UK and they will ask you questions about:
+Some Student Visa applicants will be interviewed by UKVI as part of the Student Visa application process.
+Interviews take place when you attend a Visa Application Centre to give your biometric information.
+It will be hosted via video link with a member of staff from UKVI in the UK and they will ask you questions about:

 - The course you want to study